SUMMARY

 • ACTIVE PERIOD: Active at night

-• KEY ID FEATURES: Black and white banding, medium contrast, small head
+• KEY ID FEATURES: Black and white banding, bands fade towards the tail when mature

 • BEHAVIOR: Hunts on the ground at night, moves slow but capable of striking if handled, generally will flee